lutraconsulting/qgis-moor-tools-plugin/README.md

 ![](Images/project_selector.png)

 Normally the first item in the _Project Selector_ dialog will be selected by default.
 To adjust this behaviour create a file called ``default.txt`` under the _Projects Folder_.
-In this file specify the name of the default project.
+In this file specify the name of the default project (case sensitive, '.qgs' suffix optional).

 ### Folder Containing Templates (Template Selector)